 SaltStack: SaltStack is Python based, open source, and configuration management tool created to the fixed gap in puppet.
 It is easy to set-up, understand, use, and extend.

-DevOps is an integration of development and operation process.
+is an integration of development and operation process.
 You cannot implement DevOps without understanding its life cycle: